How to Host a Virtual Conference – 10 Tips for Success

 Providing for clear, competent learner support is one of the main ways you can differentiate your event as a professional effort.
 And, if you want to position it as a premium offering, you definitely need to provide good support.

-These days, people are much more accustomed to using the technologies that make a virtual event possible – e.g., Webinars, discussion boards – but that doesn’t mean you won’t run into technical headaches.
+These days, people are much more accustomed to using the technologies that make a virtual event possible – e.g., Webinars, discussion boards – but that doesn’t mean you won’t run into technical headaches when you host a virtual conference.
 And, technology aside, you need to make sure that everyone understands all of the event logistics, including what sessions will take place when, where they go to access them, when they can expect recordings to be available.
 We made sure we posted navigation links to key information in obvious areas of the event Web site, but we also e-mail all attendees multiple times to make sure they knew the session schedule and how to access the sessions.

 To help out anyone who did truly needed support, we had a support e-mail address and phone number in the footer of the Web site, a contact page with support information that was linked to as part of the main navigation and – again – we also let attendees know about their support options by e-mail.

 Finally, we contracted through Upwork for someone to help us with support during as well as immediately before and after the live sessions.
-Really, you can find qualified people to do just about anything on Upwork, and the person we found was very professional and available at a very reasonable rate.
+Really, you can find qualified people to do just about anything on Upwork – Fiverr is another great option – and the person we found was very professional and available at a very reasonable rate.
 We did not actually end up needing much support help – everything went very smoothly – but contract support was valuable to have as an insurance policy (not to mention a stress reducer!).

 6. Prime your presenters for success